Joemillard/key_tropical_crops_at_risk_from_pollinator_loss/README.md

 2. Pollination dependence ratios from here
 3. Estimates of global crop production from here (http://www.earthstat.org/harvested-area-yield-175-crops/)
 4. Historical estimates of climate change from here, same as in the previous paper but here just tmp (https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.03/cruts.1905011326.v4.03/)
-5. Projections of future climate change from here
+5. ISIMIP anomaly projections of future climate change from here

 The required script are as below.
 All 'models' scripts introduce the models built for the interaction of climate change and land use.
 All 'map' scripts represent either the current or future geographic distribution of climate change, crop production, or proportional production risk.
 All 'projection' scripts project future change over time in either proportional production risk or production risk.